deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15580/index.md

 > </details>

-> Table 3 shows the label space entropy and cardinality for various addition and multiplication tasks with different rule perturbations.
+> Table 3 shows the label space entropy and size for different rule perturbations applied to addition and multiplication tasks, highlighting the impact of rule variations on task complexity.

 {{< table-caption >}}